awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 **To enable at\-rest encryption on an existing replication group**

 1. Create a manual backup of your existing replication group\.
-For more information, see [Making Manual Backups](backups-manual.md)\.
+For more information, see [Making manual backups](backups-manual.md)\.

 1. Create a new replication group by restoring from the backup\.
 On the new replication group, enable at\-rest encryption\.
-For more information, see [Restoring From a Backup with Optional Cluster Resizing](backups-restoring.md)\.
+For more information, see [Restoring from a backup with optional cluster resizing](backups-restoring.md)\.

 1. Update the endpoints in your application to point to the new replication group\.

 1. Delete the old replication group\.
-For more information, see [Deleting a Cluster](Clusters.Delete.md) or [Deleting a Replication Group](Replication.DeletingRepGroup.md)\.
+For more information, see [Deleting a cluster](Clusters.Delete.md) or [Deleting a replication group](Replication.DeletingRepGroup.md)\.

 ### Enabling At\-Rest Encryption Using the AWS Management Console<a name="at-rest-encryption-enable-con"></a>